 Foreword: Bishop Donal McKeown

-The experience of the last year has been sobering.
-We have discovered just how interconnected the world is.
-That applies to economic supply chains – but also to how the world’s currents, temperature and wildernesses are intimately connected with the health of our urban environments and private ‘bubbles’.
+The world of today is one of interconnectivity.
+This term can be applied to economic supply chains – but also to how the world’s currents, temperature and wildernesses are intimately connected with the health of our urban environments and private ‘bubbles’.

 A Catholic approach to the environment is not merely an ecological fad.
 Recent Popes have spoken clearly about the ‘human ecology’.[1]
 This refers to the delicate balance between human flourishing and the protection of the physical environment.
 And it also focuses on the creation of healthy reciprocal relationships within the human family.
 That points us to how the Common Good is damaged by an excessive focus on the individual and their rights.